Who Was Polycarp Of Smyrna?

 “gird up your loins and serve God in fear and truth.”

 Another excellent example of his no-nonsense personality comes from the martyrdom of Polycarp.
-After being captured in a wave of Roman persecution, he is brought to the colosseum and confronted with a choice; disown Christ or perish from various tortures.
+After being captured in a wave of Roman persecution, he is brought to the Colosseum and confronted with a choice: disown Christ or perish from various tortures.

 “If you despise the wild beasts, I will cause you to be consumed by fire, unless you repent….
 You threaten that fire which burns for a season and after a little while is quenched: for you are ignorant of the fire of the future judgment and eternal punishment, which is reserved for the ungodly.
 But why do you delay?
 Come, do what you will.”